Melanie Rae Thon: Awards

 Thon is a recipient of a Fellowship in Creative Arts from The John Simon Guggenheim Memorial Foundation (2016), a Whiting Writer's Award (1997), the Hopwood Award (1980), two Fellowships from the National Endowment for the Arts (1992, 2008), the Mountains & Plains Independent Booksellers Association Reading the West Book Award (2012), the Gina Berriault Award (2012), and a Lannan Foundation Writer's Residency in Marfa, Texas (2005).
-In 2009, she was Virgil C. Aldrich Fellow at the Tanner Humanities Center.
+In 2009, she was Virgil C. Aldrich Fellow at the Tanner Humanities Center in Salt Lake City.